 LogicMonitor supports several channels for communication between customers and support engineers.

-The primary and preferred communication channel customers use to contact LogicMonitor support is online chat.
-LogicMonitor has recognized online chat to be the most effective channel for troubleshooting customer issues.
-Artifacts such as screenshots, log files, code snippets, and more can be uploaded and shared real time within the chat interface, resulting in more efficient troubleshooting and faster resolution.
-Requests for support via chat are handled on a first-come-first-serve basis; wait times are typically less than five minutes.
+The primary and preferred communication channel customers use to contact LogicMonitor Support is via the “Chat with an Engineer” option located within each customer account.
+LogicMonitor recognizes online chat to be the most effective channel for troubleshooting customer issues because it allows LogicMonitor Technical Support Engineers (TSEs) to work real time with our customers and to share artifacts that make the troubleshooting process more efficient.
+Artifacts such as screenshots, log files, code snippets, and so on, can all be uploaded and shared within the chat interface; resulting in a faster resolution.

 LogicMonitor’s target response times (and escalation procedures) are based on an issue’s severity level.
 As highlighted in the following table, issues are assigned one of four severity levels.